zzxwill/odps/intl.en-US/User Guide/SQL/Type conversion.md

     **Note:**

-    -   If two types cannot be implicitly converted, the relational operation is aborted with an error.
+    -   If two types cannot be implicitly converted, the relational operation is aborted by an error.
-    -   For more information about the relational operators, see [Relational Operators](intl.en-US/User Guide/SQL/Operators.md).
+    -   For more information about the relational operators, see [Relational Operators](reseller.en-US/User Guide/SQL/Operators.md).
 -   **Implicit conversions under special relational operators**

     Special relational operators include LIKE, RLIKE, and IN.